MikeDominic92/ZeroTrust-IAM-Analyzer/claudedocs/analysis/09-roadmap.md

 ```
 As a: User
 I want to: Create and execute scans
-So that: I can analyze my Azure environment
+So that: I can analyze my GCP environment

 Acceptance Criteria:
 - POST /api/v1/scans endpoint creates scan